cherryaudio/docs/content/collections/cherry-audio/poly-fm-station.md

     content:
       -
         type: text
+        text: 'Poly FM Station is a digital oscillator inspired by the Yamaha DX/TX-series synths.
+It is mostly identical to the "mono" FM Station module.'
+      -
+        type: hard_break
+      -
+        type: hard_break
+      -
+        type: text
-        text: 'FM Station is a digital oscillator inspired by the Yamaha DX/TX-series synths.
-Like the classic Yamaha synths of the 80s, it uses frequency-modulation (FM) synthesis to create tones.
+        text: 'Like the classic Yamaha synths of the 80s, it uses frequency-modulation (FM) synthesis to create tones.
 In their day, they were giant step forward for and delivered an entirely new palette of sounds.
 Unfortunately, the original Yamaha synths gained a reputation for being difficult to program and as a result, most users simply used the factory presets. '
       -
         type: hard_break
       -